KCEO

-KCEO (1000 AM) is a non-commercial, listener-supported radio station licensed to Vista, California, and serving San Diego County.
+KCEO (1000 AM) is a non-commercial radio station licensed to Vista, California, United States, and serving San Diego County.
+It carries a Catholic radio format, owned and operated by the Relevant Radio network.
 The studios are located in Carlsbad, California.
-It is an owned-and-operated station of Relevant Radio, based in Wisconsin.
-It airs a Catholic talk and teaching radio format.

-KCEO broadcasts by day with 10,000 watts and 900 watts at night.
-It uses a directional antenna with a four-tower array.
-The transmitter is off Sagewood Drive in Oceanside, near Guajome County Park.
-Programming is also heard on 250-watt FM translator K257FV in San Diego at 99.3 MHz.
+KCEO's transmitter is located off of Sagewood Drive in Oceanside, near Guajome County Park.
+The station is also relayed over low-power FM translator K257FV in San Diego at 99.3 MHz.